-Progress reports must be submitted on three-month intervals and at the end of the funding period.
-The 4th quarter report shall also include slides for a power point presentation.
+Progress reports must be submitted on an approved KPCRTF template on six-month intervals and at the end of the funding period.
 Failure to submit reports on a timely basis will disqualify the investigator from any future funding.
-Funding by the KPCRTF board must be acknowledged in all presentations and publications that involve research funded by the KPCRTF board.
+Funding by the KPCRTF Board must be acknowledged in all presentations and publications that involve research funded by the KPCRTF Board.

 Clinical research result sharing should adhere to the guidelines of the National Institutes of Health (NIH) Policy on Dissemination of NIH-funded Clinical Trial Information (NIH Guide Notice NOT-OD-16-149).
 Our goal is to share information and research so that all children have hope for a cure, no matter where they may live.
 All study results must be shared promptly with the scientific community and not be kept strictly for proprietary purposes.
 Failure to share study results may result in disqualification from future funding opportunities and/or a discontinuation of any funding yet to be disbursed under the current grant.

-Institutions that receive funding shall submit an official letter certifying that receipt of KPCRTF board support will not result in loss of funding, supplanting or redirection of funds previously received by the pediatric oncology program and instead should be viewed as supplemental or new money in addition to existing resources.
+Institutions that receive funding shall submit an official letter certifying that receipt of KPCRTF Board support will not result in loss of funding, supplanting, or redirection of funds previously received by the pediatric oncology program and instead should be viewed as supplemental or new money in addition to existing resources.

-Submissions to the KPCRTF board for grant approval should not be considered confidential information and the submitting institution or organization agrees to release the KPCRTF board and its' officers from any and all liability from the discussions, Internet posting or consideration of all documents submitted.
+Submissions to the KPCRTF Board for grant approval should not be considered confidential information and the submitting institution or organization agrees to release the KPCRTF Board and its' officers from any and all liability from the discussions, internet posting or consideration of all documents submitted.